jo0704/joeynmt-toy-models/README.md

 ### results: BLEU

-TODO: We get the following results on BLEU scores:
+We get the following results on BLEU scores:

 | use BPE | vocabulary size | BLEU |
 | ---: | ---: | ---: |